Introduction

 Entrainment Analyses

 Theta and gamma entrainment was assessed by filtering the st. pyr LFP from 5-10 Hz or 30-59 Hz respectively and calculating the MVL and mean angle of entrainment.
-To determine if cells were significantly entrained to theta or gamma oscillations (Fig 4C&E), we used a circular shuffling procedure with 500 permutations.
+To determine if cells were significantly entrained to theta or gamma oscillations (Fig 4C), we used a circular shuffling procedure with 500 permutations.
 For each permutation, the vector of st. pyr theta and gamma phase angles was cut at a random point (minimum 10 second offset from the original data), and the phase angles after the cut point were placed in front of the phase angles before the cut point to create a circularly shuffled distribution of phase angles.
 This maintains the spiking profile of all units as well as the temporal structure of the data except at the cut point.
 The MVL was computed for each permutation, and significantly entrained cells were defined as cells that had a MVL greater than 95% of shuffled permutations.
-Any units not significantly entrained to theta oscillations were excluded from analysis in Figure 5.
+Any units not significantly entrained to theta oscillations were excluded from analysis in Fig 4D-F and Fig 5.
+Theta matched entrainment analyses (Fig 5A&C) were computed using a deterministic method that was run independently on interneurons and pyramidal cells.
+First, theta amplitudes at the time of each spike were extracted.
+We then looped through each spike from injured animals and found a corresponding spike from a sham animal that had the closet theta amplitude.
+These spikes were then separated from the dataset, and the process was repeated until the difference in theta amplitudes between spikes exceeded a threshold of 0.01 mV.
+Only spikes that were amplitude matched between groups were included, and any cells that did not have at least 25 amplitude matched spikes were excluded from analysis.
+Theta entrainment was calculated for the remaining cells as described above using only the amplitude matched spikes and compared across groups.
+For theta amplitude vs MVL correlations, a distribution of theta amplitudes at each spike was created independently for interneurons and pyramidal cells.
+Distributions were then split into bins containing an equal number of spikes (Fig 5B&D), and the MVL was calculated in each bin.
+Any cells that did not have at least 25 spikes in each bin were excluded from analysis.
+In order to maximize the number of cells included in the analysis while maintaining enough bins to assess the relationship between theta amplitude and MVL, we used 5 bins for interneurons, but only 4 bins for pyramidal cells due to their overall lower firing rates.
+The average MVL was calculated across each bin, and a line was fit to the data using linear regression.

 Ripple Detection and Analysis

 Raw signals were down sampled to 3000 Hz using an anti-aliasing filter (resample function in MATLAB).
-Then a continuous wavelet transform was used to construct time-frequency maps of signals using an open-source algorithm (fCWT)154.
-Morlet wavelets with C= 12 were used for higher frequency resolution.
+Then a continuous wavelet transform was used to construct time-frequency maps of signals using an open-source algorithm (fCWT)160.
+Morlet wavelets with 𝜎 = 12 were used for higher frequency resolution.
 High frequency events were isolated by thresholding the time-frequency maps using empirical cumulative distribution function of amplitudes.
-The thresholding value was calculated for 80-250 Hz and 250-500 Hz separately to minimize the effect of decrease in the amplitude of oscillations with frequency.
+The thresholding value was calculated for 80-250 Hz and 250-500 Hz separately to minimize the effect of the decrease in the amplitude of oscillations with frequency.
 These isolated high frequency blobs were accepted if they passed several criteria such as their duration (at least 3 cycles based on the frequency of oscillation), or their amplitudes compared to background activity.
-The hyperparameters of this algorithm were chosen by evaluating the accuracy and precision of this method using synthetic data70.
+The hyperparameters of this algorithm were chosen by evaluating the accuracy and precision of this method using synthetic data82.

-Sharp wave events were detected separately on st. rad (Note that for some animals, the first day of recording did not include any channels located at st. rad because most electrodes were localized to st. pyr).
+Sharp wave events were detected separately on st. rad (note that for some animals, the first day of recording did not include any channels located at st. rad because most electrodes were localized to st. pyr).
 First, the down sampled raw signals were filtered between 8 and 40 Hz using a 2nd order Butterworth filter.
 Then, local minimums of the filtered signal were found using islocalmin function in MATLAB as candidates for the center of sharp waves.
 Next, islocalmax function in MATLAB was used to find the local maximums of the filtered signal for the starting and stopping point of a sharp wave.
 A sharp wave was identified if a center (local minimum) was located between to local maximums.
 Finally, sharp waves were only accepted if their amplitude of the local minimum was larger than 98% of all local minimums.
 The described method for sharp wave detection was generous by design (it can be stricter by applying a harsher criterion for amplitudes).

 Sharp-wave ripples were identified if the detected ripples events (accepted contiguous blobs in time-frequency maps) overlapped with detected sharp wave events.
 These putative SWRs were then manually curated by an observer blind to animal ID, sham/injured condition, and animal behavior during event.
 The percentage of accepted SWR events that occurred while the animals were not moving was calculated (>95% in all conditions) and SWR event frequency was normalized to the amount of time animals were not moving to compare SWR event frequency across conditions while controlling for any potential differences is the amount of time animals spent moving.
 Frequency amplitude spectra were computed for each event by averaging amplitudes at each frequency bin over times coinciding with the blob edges (see white lines in Fig 6A), then averaged across conditions.
 Event durations and peak amplitudes (the maximum value in the time-frequency map) were then computed to create the cumulative distributions shown in Fig 6E.